ddfreyne/stoneship-site/content/cv.md

 * Brought consistency to projects to improve maintenance and operations

+* Mentored interns

-* Improved stability and reduced the risk of changes causing outages
+* Improved stability and reduced the risk of changes causing outages, and ran workshops around stability and incident response

 * Introduced design documents to the team, now adopted company-wide